Carl and Clarence Aguirre: Biography

 Arlene Aguirre, a Silaynon nurse working in Manila, discovered at her four-month ultrasound that her sons were conjoined twins.
 As a Catholic, she refused to have an abortion, and gave birth to Carl and Clarence on April 21, 2002, ten days before her due date, via C-section.
 The boys were craniopagus and were joined at the top of their heads, meaning they were unable to sit up or see each other.
 The doctors recommended the typical solution of sacrificing one child to save the other, but Arlene refused to choose which boy to save.
 She returned to her parents' home in Hacienda Paz, Silay, where her mother Evelina could help raise the boys.
 The boys' father was married and had four other children to support and was only able to provide small sums of money once a month.

 By February 2003, the boys had difficulty eating and were often ill.
-The Philippine Airlines Foundation and the American nonprofit Children's Chance helped Arlene connect with New York neurosurgeon Dr. James T. Goodrich.
+The Philippine Airlines Foundation and the American nonprofit Children's Chance helped Arlene connect with New York neurosurgeon James T. Goodrich.
 Goodrich's team spent six months researching, preparing, and communicating with the Aguirres' doctors in the Philippines before they accepted the case.
 Arlene, Carl, and Clarence flew to the United States in September 2003 to have the boys separated.

 In September 2003, tissue expanders (pouches filled with saline) were implanted under the boys' scalps to create more skin to cover the twins' wounds after separation.
 The surgeries began in October at the Children's Hospital at Montefiore in The Bronx, New York.
 The hospital covered their multi-million dollar medical expenses and continued to support them after their surgery.